 Tax credits are generally considered to be better than tax deductions because they directly reduce the amount of tax you owe.
 The effect of a tax deduction on your tax liability depends on your marginal tax bracket.
 If you’re in the 10% tax bracket, for example, a $1,000 deduction would only reduce your taxable income by $100 (0.10 x $1,000 = $100).

 Still, if you’re eligible for both a tax credit and a deduction for the same expenses, crunching some numbers can help you determine which one will offer the biggest break at tax time.

 Tax credits and tax deductions both decrease the total that you’ll pay in taxes, but they do so in different ways.
 A tax credit is a dollar-for-dollar reduction of the money you owe, while a tax deduction will decrease your taxable income, leading to a slightly lower tax bill.

 Tips for Lowering Your Tax Bill

 - A financial advisor can help you limit your tax liability in a variety of ways.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool connects you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - You can also use a tax preparation software to help you find deductions and credits.
 Some common examples of this type of software are TurboTax, H&R Block, and TaxSlayer.